andrewcooke/cosas/arduino/xqria/sampling.md

 all 4 voices are active).
 When development is (largely) complete it would be worth seeing if performance tuning could extend this to 2 bits.

+## Frequency Lookup

+After all the above, I still wasn't happy with frequency range and so considered using a lookup table from knob value to note frequency, with note frequency pre-calculated.
+This means that the generated signals will be (1) exponentially distributed and (2) in "correct" tune (ignoring FM).

+By "note frequency" I mean the phase increment necessary to generate a particular frequency.

+To make this work I need to calculate the audio frequency, given the phase increment.
+Remember that the base frequency is 40Hz and tau is 17 bits.
+A step of tau generates the base frequency, so, scaling:

+    f = BASE x step / (2 ^ tau)

+And inverting for step size:

+    step = f x (2 ^ tau) / BASE